 4. Horse trek though the hills

 Hawke’s Bay is like a huge backyard, just more epic.
 The long paths though the vineyards and the many hills are a perfect playground for horse riders of all levels – not too challenging; not too easy: just how we like it.
-Our favourite tours leave from Hastings, as it has all of the above but also has a few forests that offer well-needed shaded areas for both horses and riders.
+One of our favourite tours leave from Hastings, as it has all of the above but also has a few forests that offer well-needed shaded areas for both horses and riders.
 Another one to check out is on the coast of Wairoa.

 5. Watch the world’s first sunrise